What’s it like to stay in a trekking lodge or teahouse in Nepal?

 What’s a trekking homestay like?

 Don’t buy into this hype.
 It’s the same thing as a teahouse or guesthouse stay.
-The term “homestay” in Nepal has been converted by some dubious wealthy trekking companies as commercial ones added in 2016-2019 and adds more cost to your stay.
+The term “homestay” in Nepal has been converted by some dubious wealthy trekking companies as commercial ones added over the past decade and adds more cost to your stay.
 It’s now a term used in the Nepali tourism industry to make people think they are staying with a family.
 Which they would be anyway in a guesthouse or teahouse.

 There’s one exception to all this.
 A community lodge.
 These community driven lodges have been set up by rural districts.
 Profits are split into the community rather than salary driven.
 A community lodge differs from a community homestay in that the lodge is exactly the same as tea house.
 Offering basic accommodation with shared bathrooms.